sunny1401/ssl4eo_multi_satellite_products/README.md

 ```

 ## Acknowledgement
-This work was completed entirely using the Edinburgh International Data Facility (EIDF) and the Data-Driven Innovation Programme at the University of Edinburgh; and under project work supervised by [Dr. Henry Gouk](https://www.henrygouk.com/)
+This work was completed entirely using the Edinburgh International Data Facility (EIDF) and the Data-Driven Innovation Programme at the University of Edinburgh.